 *Thanks for using my affiliate links in this post and supporting Ounce of Salt at no cost to you!

 NOTE: Through my Invisalign journey I found the only whitening toothpaste that actually works without harsh chemicals!
-My readers will receive 15% of the toothpaste as new customers!
-Go order some and then come back to read the rest of this post!
+Order some and then come back to read the rest of this post!